 The Conservatory’s Lounge is a pleasant room, equipped with both computers for work and sofas for relaxation before, between and after classes.
 The lounge has been recently renovated in January 2014, and now contains workplaces especially designed for Music Management students.

 RMC’s canteen is open for the sale of food and beverages from Monday to Friday between the hours of 9.00 am and 2.00 pm.
 The canteen was renovated in January 2014, and even offers a small stage, where so-called lunchtime concerts are frequently held.
 This gives the Conservatory’s students an opportunity to present new material to their fellow students in informal and pleasant surroundings.
-The canteen is run by Lærke & Børresen.
+The canteen is run by Fazer Food Services.

 RMC’s lending department has a number of instruments, microphones and other equipment at its disposal, which may be borrowed.
-The instruments are primarily loaned for use in the Conservatory, but a limited number of guitars, bass guitars, wind instruments and pianos are available for borrowing for longer periods of up to one semester.
+The instruments are only loaned for use in the Conservatory.